 THE EFFECT ON THE CONSUMER

 With the revenue from a carbon cap, states can then invest in renewable and more efficient transit options.
 Whether that be biking and walking trails, electric vehicle infrastructure, or better public transportation.
 Each state can invest in what is most important and effective to their constituents, starting with those neighborhoods that are most affected by carbon pollution.
 A transition to carbon-free transportation needs to be just and equitable.

 The auction allowances would allow for $2.7 billion re-invested to clean transportation options by 2030.
 TCI would create over 23,000 jobs for the state, equating to $2.2 billion in wages and $7 billion in new business sales (Acadia Center).

 So what would you be faced with at the gas pump?
-In truth, the consumer won’t feel the price too much at the gas pump.
+In truth, the consumer will notice the price at the pump the same as fluctuating gas prices we already see.
 Extensive modelling by the Acadia Center and Georgetown Climate Center has shown that a carbon price will only affect the price at the pump the same as the fluctuating gas prices we already face.
 The additional price will be so far up the line that the end consumer will hardly notice it.
 TCI is the fastest, most effective, and most equitable way to transition to a clean energy economy.
 TCI will position the northeast as an effective leader in the fight for a healthier climate.